 If your business is facing a PR crisis and you need to make an urgent response, the worry and panic of what to do can set in, potentially causing you to make rushed comments without all the facts.
 Whilst it may be a quick response, this can sometimes to more harm than good.

-“A holding statement is really useful when a story is developing at pace and you may not have all the facts to hand to meet press deadlines or reply to questioning in full,” says Robin Swinbank, crisis management consultant at FSB PR/Crisis Management.
+“A holding statement is really useful when a story is developing at pace and you may not have all the facts to hand to meet press deadlines or reply to questioning in full,” says Robin Swinbank, crisis management consultant.